magento/architecture/design-documents/stateless-api-token.md

 until they expire and run an extra cron job to remove expired ones.

-### Overview of new stateless tokens implementation
+### Overview of new web API tokens implementation
 * `TokenUserContext` to be updated to decode new tokens and use old logic for existing tokens
 * [Create and implement](#spi-for-token-data-authenticator) SPIs for providing user data to be encoded in tokens and reading it
-* [Create and implement](#stateless-tokens-api) API for stateless tokens generation and reading
+* [Create and implement](#stateless-tokens-api) API for the new tokens generation and reading
 * Update token revoke functionality to use cache storage to store revoke request instead of DB for customer/admin tokens [details](#how-to-handle-manual-expiration)

-### Stateless Tokens API
+### New Authentication Tokens API
-&nbsp;&nbsp;&nbsp;&nbsp;There can be many applications possible for stateless tokens in Magento: user authentication, webhooks, integrations, we need provide an API for developers to establish a mechanism for all future cases.
+&nbsp;&nbsp;&nbsp;&nbsp;There can be many applications possible for the new tokens in Magento: user authentication, webhooks, integrations, we need provide an API for developers to establish a mechanism for all future cases.

 _API:_